Tips and tricks Best practice guides, FAQ & more

 For any enterprise, whether large or small, you’ll have business processes that run across web and desktop applications.
 But how do the two application types differ, and what do you need to bear in mind when automating them?

 With transactions taking place between a mesh of technologies, it opens businesses to threats, especially when updating and changing desktop applications.
 This makes easy-to-use test automation crucial to business success.

-In this post, we outline the differences between desktop applications and web applications, and highlight what to look for in an automated testing tool that works across both application types.
+In this post, we outline the differences between desktop automation and web automation, and highlight what to look for in an automated testing tool that works across both application types.

 Desktop applications are installed, configured and used on desktop operating systems like macOS, Linux or Windows.
 Microsoft Office applications like word or excel are examples of desktop applications.

 They run on one machine.
 However, they normally need ample hardware resources to function, unlike web applications, and don’t require an internet connection for operation.